 All staff at FPN belong to one of the faculty’s five departments or the Faculty Office.
+Read on about the:

 The main administrative body of FPN is the Faculty Board.
 The board consists of four members: the dean (who is also the chair) and two members responsible for research and education respectively.
 It also includes a secretary-director.
 The board meetings are attended by two students in advisory capacities, who are appointed by the board after being nominated by the Faculty Council’s student members.
 The chair and the board members in charge of education and research are appointed by Maastricht University’s Executive Board, usually for four and three years respectively.
 The student advisers are usually appointed for one year.

 The board is responsible for the faculty’s general management, administration, organisation and structure of its education and research.

 |Vice-Dean: Responsible for Research and Valorisation||Prof. Dr. Alexander Sack|

 |Vice-Dean: Responsible for Education||Prof. Dr. Rob Ruiter|